mamonu/boldbestpractice/docs/3_clear_layout_structure.md

 - [x] There should be separate directories for the analysis inputs, code itself & the outputs.
 This will also help at a later point as it will make data breaches less likely.

 - [x] There needs to be a separate directory for ‘ad hoc’ exploratory code/notebooks (like the ones discussed in a previous section) so that they don’t interfere in any way with the main code.

+## What to include on a README file?

+When working on a collaborative or open coding project, it’s good practice to describe an overview of your project in a README file.
+This allows users or developers to grasp the overall goal of your project.
+As well as a description of the project, it might include examples using your code or references to other associated projects.
+This file can be any text type, including .txt, .md,

+We suggest the following for a good README:

+- [x] Short statement of intent

+- [x] Longer description describing the problem that your project solves and how it solves it

+- [x] Basic installation instructions or link to installation guide

+- [x] Example usage

+- [x] Links to related projects

 ## Use meaningful folder/file names